- Meet Yogesh Lakhani, a chartered accountant from The Institute of Chartered Accountants of India.

-In August 2022, I moved back to a Finance role and am now poised to join a German MNC ( in shipping and logistic industries) as their regional finance manager.
+In August 2022, I moved back to a Finance role and am now poised to join a German MNC ( in shipping and logistics industries) as their regional finance manager.

-The concept of delayed gratification worked in my favour.
+The concept of delayed gratification worked in my favor.

-Job opportunities for CAs rise as tax get introduced in UAE
+Job opportunities for CAs rise as tax gets introduced in UAE

-When VAT got introduced in the UAE in 2018, it became mandatory for every organisation to maintain their books of accounts.
+When VAT got introduced in the UAE in 2018, it became mandatory for every organization to maintain their books of accounts.

 Albeit a bit late, Corporate tax is going to be applicable from the 1st of June, 2023 onwards.
-It applies to any organisation that operates under a license.
+It applies to any organization that operates under a license.

-This is the time that every small, medium, and big size firm and companies are hiring.
+This is the time that every small, medium, and big size firm and company is hiring.